 If an employee is forced to leave, the employer may object to this unfair dismissal application on the basis that the employee effectively resigned, and thus there is a jurisdictional issue.

 If the employer objects on the basis of a jurisdictional issue, a jurisdictional hearing can occur before or after conciliation.
 A jurisdictional hearing is a formal process by which a member of the Commission will make a decision as to whether the Commission can deal with the unfair dismissal case.
 This process involves the parties to the matter making submissions, giving sworn evidence, and provides an opportunity to challenge or cross-examine the other party’s evidence.
 The jurisdictional hearing will assess whether the employee has been forced to leave or resign and thus they have been constructively terminated, in order to qualify for an unfair dismissal application.

 For an unfair dismissal claim, compensation may be awarded to an employee if the Fair Work Commission is satisfied that reinstatement is inappropriate.
 Compensation in this form is designed to compensate unfairly terminated employees in lieu of reinstatement for losses reasonably attributable to the unfair termination.
 As a result, compensation cannot be awarded for shock, distress, or humiliation.

 When determining the amount of compensation that may be awarded

 For a general protection claim, the Fair Work Commission may order the employee to be reinstated, make orders relating to continuity or lost remuneration and compensation.
-In regards to compensation, this can include non-economic loss such as hurt, humiliation and distress where there is a casual connection between the contravention and the loss.
+In regards to compensation, this can include non-economic loss such as hurt, humiliation, and distress where there is a causal connection between the contravention and the loss.
 Compensation in this form is referred to as general damages.